BOOKINGS HAVE CLOSED FOR THIS COURSE

-Government funding for this course could be available to you through the Customs Grant Schemes
+Funding for this course could be available through the SME Brexit Support Fund

 This is a BCC Accredited Course and marks go towards the Foundation in International Trade.

 The purpose of the course:

 Learn how to complete the Application Forms for Customs Special Procedures, including the new PFS1 form.
 We shall look at the roles of processing in order to identify if you could trade more competitively.
 Processing can be anything from repacking or sorting goods to the most complicated manufacturing.
 With Inward Processing Authorisation (IP) you could benefit from duty and import VAT being suspended on imports, which are to be processed in the U.K. before being put to an eligible disposal.
 Relief can be obtained from customs duty and import VAT.
 Alternatively goods can be diverted to free circulation, at the rate of IP goods imported or processed products.
 With Outward Processing we shall explain how you are allowed to claim relief from customs duty on goods which have been exported for process, as long as you can show that the exported goods were used to produce, or are incorporated into, the products you are importing.
 Before you can claim duty relief under OP, you must be authorised to use these arrangements.
 OP does not extend to excise duties but you may be able to pay VAT on a reduced value for goods that you have previously exported if you can satisfy the conditions for this.
 We shall also discuss other Customs Special Procedures, including Customs Warehouse, End Use, Temporary Admission.
 We shall cover an overview of other Customs Regimes, including RGR, ATA Carnet, CFSP, EIDR, Temporary Storage, AEO etc.

 Benefits for your organisation: